bethereforthem/IMS/PROJECT_GUIDE.md

 #### Step 5 — Investigator Report Package

-The full timeline, face detection crops (not stored — queried live from node buffer), ANPR images, and acoustic triangulation map are packaged into an **evidence report** attached to the case file in RCIMS.
+The full timeline, face detection crops (not stored — queried live from node buffer), ANPR images, and acoustic triangulation map are packaged into an **evidence report** attached to the case file in IMS.
 Every item in the report carries its `source_tag`, confidence score, and the GPS coordinates of the detecting device — making all evidence court-admissible with clear chain of custody.

 ---